Deutsche Reichsbahn: Deutsche Reichsbahn-Gesellschaft (1924–1937)

 In 1935 the railway network had a total of 68,728 km of line, of which 30,330 km was main line railway, 27,209 km were branch lines and 10,496 km were light railways.
+The vehicle fleet in 1926 comprised 27,600 locomotives, 63,900 passenger cars, 690,000 freight cars, 21,800 luggage cars, and 1,000 motor locomotives.

 In the latter part of the 1930s, the development of high-speed trains like the "Flying Hamburger" was accelerated.
 Before that streamlined steam engines had been built, but they were not as economical as the high-speed diesel and electric railcars.
 Although the Borsig streamlined steam engine, the no. 05 002 reached a speed of 200.4 km/h during a demonstration run, the Reichsbahn preferred fast railcars on its high speed network.
 The potential of these express trains was demonstrated by the Schienenzeppelin in its record run on 21 June 1931 when it reached a top speed of 230.2 km/h.

 Before the Second World War the most important railway lines ran in an east–west direction.
 The high-speed lines at that time were on the Prussian Eastern Railway which ran through the Polish corridor (albeit slower there due to the poor state of the tracks), the lines from Berlin to Hamburg, via Hanover to the Ruhrgebiet, via Frankfurt am Main to southwest Germany, on which the diesel express trains ran, and the Silesian Railway from Berlin to Breslau (now Wrocław).